protosome/convergent_overlaps_aa_change/README.md

-# Convergent Overlaps AA Change - README
+# Designing Convergent Overlapping Genes - README

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/protosome/convergent_overlaps_aa_change/blob/main/convergent_overlapping_gene_generation.ipynb)

 ## Project Overview
-This project, **Convergent Overlaps AA Change**, is focused on analyzing overlapping amino acid sequences and predicting DNA back-translation.
+This project, **Designing Convergent Overlapping Genes**, is focused on analyzing overlapping amino acid sequences and predicting DNA back-translation.
 The core functionality involves training and using transformer encoder-based models to predict overlapping DNA sequences that encode two given amino acid sequences.
 The integrates secondary structure prediction using S4Pred and long-range contacts via ESM-2 contact maps.

 ## Getting Started
 Follow these steps to get started with this project in Google Colab, which is currently the fastest way to get started.
 It can be run locally with a supported GPU, however currently this will require updates to file paths in the notebook as appropriate.